 Auto Title Check:

-Security will keep an eye on your HVL property while you are on vacation.
-Please complete and return the Temporary Address Change form, or contact the POA Office.
+Deputies will keep an eye on your HVL property while you are on vacation.
+Please complete and return the “While I’m Away” Security Check form, or contact the POA Office.
 Indicate “Vacation Check” on the form to enjoy peace of mind while you are away.

 Disaster Preparedness Videos

 These videos, produced by the Greater Kansas City Metropolitan Emergency Managers Committee (preparemetrokc.org), are designed to share important information in a fun, memorable way.
 They guide the viewers through various stages of preparedness and what to do in an emergency.

 These videos are presented by your HVL Safety, Security, and Elections Committee.
 Contact us at: email@example.com.